vinstic-myshell/myshell-doc-en/product-manual/product-update-log/may-update-log.md

 ### 20230531

-* Set up in 5 minutes, and you can have your own Telegram bot!
+* Set up in just 5 minutes, and you can have your own Telegram bot!
 * Check out the tutorial: [https://docs.myshell.ai/v/zhong-wen/product-manual/ling-qu-zi-ji-de-telegram-ji-qi-ren](https://docs.myshell.ai/v/zhong-wen/product-manual/ling-qu-zi-ji-de-telegram-ji-qi-ren)
-* Please note: After updating, if your BOT can be public, don't forget to update it, as TG BOT will prioritize calling public BOTs
+* Please note: After updating the BOT, if it can be made public, don't forget to update it.
+TG BOT will prioritize calling public BOTs.
 * Private BOTs can also create Telegram bots!
-* You can set the introduction of your BOT and attract fans for your BOT!
+* You can set the introduction for your BOT and even attract fan groups for your BOT!

 ### 20230521

-* BOT's standalone page can be shared now, whether it's a chat history or BOT, the sharing will include the "sharer's" invitation link;
+* BOT's standalone page can be shared now, whether it's a chat record or a BOT, the sharing will include the "sharer's" invitation link;
 * Workshop supports searching and filtering by name and tags;
-* Greatly improved the response speed of BOTs with voice - streaming TTS and text replies allow BOTs to reply while outputting, resulting in explosive speed improvements for long replies!
+* Greatly improved the response speed of BOTs with voice — streaming TTS and text responses allow BOTs to reply while outputting, achieving explosive speed improvements for long responses!
 * Supports Markdown (may cause some output style errors, please adjust with us later!)
-* Interface supports multiple languages: Chinese, English, can be set in the Settings in the personal center.
-It currently does not affect translation results, but will be introduced later;
+* Interface supports multiple languages: Chinese and English, set in the Settings of your personal center.
+Currently, it does not affect translation results, but it will be introduced later;

 ### 20230517

-* Separated private and public BOTs, private BOTs can be used for debugging and no longer directly affect public BOTs.
-Public BOTs can be overridden with public functions, similar to test and production environments.
+* Separated private BOTs from public BOTs, private BOTs can be used for debugging and no longer directly affect public BOTs.
+Public BOTs can be overridden by making them public, acting as a test and production environment.
 Public BOTs can no longer be edited.
-(The override function currently has a BUG, which is being urgently fixed)
+(There is currently a BUG in the override function, which is being urgently fixed)
-* Fixed the issues of recording failure and sending long voice messages failure.
+* Fixed issues with recording failure and sending long voice messages.
-* Fixed the issue of voice length/cross-device synchronized voice messages not loading.
+* Fixed issues with voice length/cross-device synchronization of voice messages not loading.

 ### 20230507